geoserver/geoserver-cloud/docs/deploy/index.md

 ## Kubernetes

-Pleae check out the example [Helm](https://helm.sh/) chart on this [helm-geoserver-cloud](https://github.com/camptocamp/helm-geoserver-cloud) repository as a starting point to deploy to K8s.
+Please check out the example [Helm](https://helm.sh/) chart on this [helm-geoserver-cloud](https://github.com/camptocamp/helm-geoserver-cloud) repository as a starting point to deploy to K8s.

 ## Podman